vanilla/jsConnectRuby/README.md

 This repository contains the files you need to use Vanilla's jsConnect with a ruby/rails project.

+Documentation about the purpose of jsConnect is available at http://blog.vanillaforums.com/help/vanilla-jsconnect-single-signon-on/

 The following files are included in this repo.

 * [`lib/js_connect.rb`](https://github.com/vanillaforums/jsConnectRuby/blob/master/lib/js_connect.rb)